basp/basp.github.io/_posts/2015-01-16-life-and-complexity.md

 This is a long post.
 I will go rambling from east to west, make a lot of assumptions, be ignorant and a whole lot of other stuff...
 Maybe...
 Probably.

 ### Entropy
 At this point the author has to concede he is not much of a thermal dynamics expert nor possibly aware from all the other fields that deal with a concept known as _entropy_.
-It's a big word but in this case I'm referring to the amount of _randomness_ there is in any kind of system [entropy: order and disorder](http://en.wikipedia.org/wiki/Entropy_(order_and_disorder).
+It's a big word but in this case I'm referring to the amount of _randomness_ there is in any kind of system.

+__NOTE__:
+And yes, lot's of hand waving and short cuts, curb stones etc. Don't worry, we'll cover the inner workings once we have everyone up to speed.

 And even though in software we don't deal with entropy directly.
-I do consider force to battle against and as a programmer it would be wise to recognize entropy if you have the chance.
+I do consider it a real force to battle against and as a programmer it would be wise to recognize this enemy.

 #### Sidenote
 If you really look at how entropy is used (even though it might have a special definition) in other systems you will notice it will always have to do with the amount of _disorder_ there is a system.
 How a particular form of _disorder_ is defined is usually a parameter of the field in which the concept of entropy is used.